-CodePath is a 10-week iOS development course, and in the final, enrolled students would require to complete a well-functional iOS application for the overall evaluation.
-After discussing, my partner and I decided to implement a quote application, which will send inspiring sentences to encourage users daily.
+CodePath is a 10-week iOS development course, and in the final, enrolled students would be required to complete a well-functional iOS application for the overall evaluation.
+After discussing, my partner and I decided to implement a planner/diary application, which also will send inspiring sentences to encourage users weekly.

-There are a couple different methods to assist people self-discipline and spark their motivation, and I chose to create a motivation mobile application with planner feature, which supports users to be able to write down their thoughts/deadline/goals on mobile anywhere.
-Plus, hypothesizing that typing a journey or expressing ideas on mobile would be more flexible for users rather than grabbing a piece of paper and a pen to physical write them word by word.
+There are a couple of different methods to assist people self-discipline and spark their motivation, and I chose to create a motivation mobile application with the planner, diary and sending quote features, which support users to be able to write down their thoughts/deadlines/goals on mobile anywhere.

 “I don't do either mobile or paper planner that much to help myself remember the deadline.
 I just grab the most convenient way for me at the moment to memorize the to-do list and finish them.”